AP: Gorsuch case review shows he's no crusader on abortion

 “Scott Eizember left a Tulsa jail intent on settling a score.
 He was upset with his ex-girlfriend, Kathy Biggs, because she had tipped off authorities about his violation of a protective order,” he wrote.

 Burke reported from San Francisco and Weiss from Charlotte, North Carolina.
-AP writer Gillian Flaccus and AP Researcher Rhonda Shafner contributed to this report.
+Associated Press writer Gillian Flaccus and AP Researcher Rhonda Shafner contributed to this report.

 The AP National Investigative Team can be reached at investigate@ap.org